Fort Wayne Railroad Historical Society: About the 765

 Railroads commonly relied on drag freights with engines that could pull heavy tonnage, but at low speeds.
 Following experiments with existing designs, Lima Locomotive Works developed a new wheel arrangement, the 2-8-4, to accommodate an increase in the size of the locomotive's firebox.
 An increase in the firebox size allowed more coal combustion and subsequent heat output, improving the amount of steam developed and increasing horsepower.
 These and other modifications created the concept of "horsepower at speed."

 The NKP 765 is a steam locomotive built for the Nickel Plate Road in 1944 by the Lima Locomotive Works.
 Classified as an "S-2" Berkshire-type steam locomotive, the locomotive is based on a 2-8-4 wheel arrangement.
 It operated freight and passenger trains until retirement in 1963.
 The Berkshire locomotives earned their name from the Berkshire Mountains in Southwest Massachusetts.

 The Berkshire class of locomotives was not the heaviest, fastest, or most powerful, but was a popular all-around type intended for fast freight service.
 It survived in regular use until 1958, between Chicago, Fort Wayne, Cleveland, and Buffalo.
 The Nickel Plate was one of the last Class I railroads to regularly use steam locomotives, only the Illinois Central, Norfolk & Western, Colorado & Southern, Fort Worth & Denver, and Grand Trunk Western were to continue longer, until spring 1960.

 The Nickel Plate Road had a fleet of 112 of the 2-8-4 Berkshire type steam locomotives.
 After retirement, most obsolete locomotives were cut up for scrap and melted down.
 A total of six were saved by various means.
 Five survivors were from the second batch of the S-2 Class, 755-769, which were built at the height of World War II in summer and fall 1944.
 The sixth survivor was from the S-3 Class, 770-779, built in spring 1949.
 The 779 was requested to be saved because it was the last steam locomotive of any type built by the Lima Locomotive Works, Lima, Ohio, the third largest commercial builder of steam locomotives in the United States.

-The 765 was on display from 1963-1974 in Fort Wayne, Indiana's Lawton Park before being leased by the FWRHS.
+The 765 was on display from 1963 to 1974 in Fort Wayne, Indiana's Lawton Park before being leased by the FWRHS.
 From 1975 to 1979, 765 was restored to operating condition at the corner of Ryan and Edgerton Roads in New Haven, IN.
-The restoration site lacked conventional shop facilities and protection from the elements, but on September 1, 1979 the 765 made its first move under its own power.
+The restoration site lacked conventional shop facilities and protection from the elements, but on September 1, 1979, the 765 made its first move under its own power.

 Later that winter it ran under its own power to Bellevue and Sandusky, Ohio for heated, indoor winter storage.
 In spring of 1980, 765 underwent a series of break-in runs followed by its first public excursion, making 765 the first mainline steam locomotive to be restored and operated by an all volunteer non-profit organization.